 In Latin America

-Our Mexican colleagues have been focused on mitigating the economic impact of government-mandated shutdowns.
+In Mexico, we’ve worked to mitigate the economic impact of government-mandated shutdowns.
 For example, our team is conducting remote training and providing information to support businesses with innovative strategies to adapt their work to the current environment.
 This effort will allow the women working in textile cooperatives the opportunity to continue to support their families and communities through the pandemic.

 Seeing community leaders stepping into their leadership to address the many ripple effects of COVID-19 has reinforced the importance of community-led development—for long-term progress and to mitigate the effects of crises.